military-strategies-and-tactics

 Historical Evolution of Chinese Amphibious and Coastal Defense Forces

-China’s focus on amphibious warfare emerged soon after the founding of the People’s Republic in 1949.
-The PLA’s early amphibious operations were limited in scale, primarily focused on retaking islands along the coast and supporting operations during the Korean War.
-In 1950, the PLA planned an amphibious invasion of Taiwan, but the outbreak of the Korean War and lack of adequate naval assets shelved those plans.
-Throughout the 1950s and 1960s, coastal defense remained centered on anti-invasion artillery, small patrol boats, and mine-laying capabilities.
-The PLA Navy (PLAN) possessed few dedicated landing ships, mostly converted from civilian vessels or obtained from the Soviet Union.
+The People’s Liberation Army’s (PLA) focus on amphibious operations has deep roots stretching back to the founding of the People’s Republic in 1949.
+Early amphibious capabilities were rudimentary, driven by immediate needs to secure coastal islands and support operations during the Korean War.
+A planned invasion of Taiwan in 1950 was shelved due to the outbreak of the Korean conflict and a critical shortage of naval assets.
+Throughout the 1950s and 1960s, coastal defense remained centered on static anti-invasion artillery, small patrol boats, and mine-laying capabilities.
+The PLA Navy (PLAN) possessed few dedicated landing ships, many converted from civilian vessels or obtained from the Soviet Union.

 Modern Doctrine and Strategic Priorities

-China’s current military doctrine, articulated in defense white papers, emphasizes “active defense” and “near-seas defense, far-seas protection.”
+China’s current military doctrine, articulated in successive defense white papers, emphasizes “active defense” and “near-seas defense, far-seas protection.”
 Amphibious forces are integral to both concepts.
-Near-seas defense focuses on controlling the first island chain (including Taiwan, the South China Sea, and the East China Sea) while far-seas protection enables operations beyond that chain, safeguarding trade routes and projecting influence.
+Near-seas defense focuses on controlling the first island chain—encompassing Taiwan, the South China Sea, and the East China Sea—while far-seas protection enables operations beyond that chain to safeguard trade routes and project influence.
 Amphibious landings are seen as a means to seize key islands, establish forward bases, and support anti-access/area denial (A2/AD) networks.

 Key Components of Modern Deployment

-China’s amphibious and coastal defense apparatus comprises multiple layers, each tailored for specific operational requirements.
-The following table outlines the primary elements:
+China’s current amphibious and coastal defense apparatus comprises multiple layers, each tailored for specific operational requirements.
+The following elements represent the core capabilities:

-• Amphibious Assault Ships: The Type 075 (Yushen-class) landing helicopter dock (LHD) is the centerpiece of the PLAN’s amphibious fleet.
-With a displacement of around 40,000 tons, it can carry up to 30 helicopters, landing craft, and around 1,000 marines.
+- Amphibious Assault Ships (LHDs): The Type 075 (Yushen-class) landing helicopter dock is the centerpiece of the PLAN’s amphibious fleet.
+Displacing around 40,000 tons, it can carry up to 30 helicopters, landing craft, and around 1,000 marines.
 Three Type 075s have been commissioned since 2020, with additional hulls under construction.
 These vessels provide vertical assault capability and serve as command platforms for amphibious task forces.
+A fourth Type 075 is reportedly being built, and the class may eventually number six or more.

-• Landing Platform Docks (LPDs): The Type 071 (Yuzhao-class) LPD, displacing about 25,000 tons, carries landing craft, amphibious vehicles, and up to 800 troops.
+- Landing Platform Docks (LPDs): The Type 071 (Yuzhao-class) LPD, displacing about 25,000 tons, carries landing craft, amphibious vehicles, and up to 800 troops.
 Eight Type 071s are in service, forming the backbone of the amphibious fleet.
+Each can deploy a battalion-sized landing team and support sustained operations over several days.

-• Landing Craft and Amphibious Vehicles: China operates dozens of Type 074 and Type 073 medium landing ships, as well as hundreds of smaller mechanized and utility landing craft.
-The PLA Navy Marine Corps ( PLANMC) uses the ZBD-05 amphibious infantry fighting vehicle, capable of speeds over 25 knots in water and armed with a 30mm cannon and anti-tank missiles.
-The Type 726 air-cushioned landing craft (LCAC) can carry a main battle tank or a company of troops at high speed.
+- Landing Craft and Amphibious Vehicles: China operates dozens of Type 074 and Type 073 medium landing ships, as well as hundreds of smaller mechanized and utility landing craft.
+The PLANMC uses the ZBD-05 amphibious infantry fighting vehicle, capable of speeds over 25 knots in water and armed with a 30mm cannon and anti-tank missiles.
+The Type 726 air-cushioned landing craft (LCAC) can carry a main battle tank or a company of troops at high speed, enabling over-the-horizon assaults.

-• Helicopter Support Units: The Z-20, Z-8, and Z-9 helicopters provide troop transport, gunship support, and anti-submarine warfare capabilities.
-The newest Type 076-class (still under development) may include catapult-assisted launch for fixed-wing unmanned aerial vehicles.
+- Helicopter Support Units: The Z-20, Z-8, and Z-9 helicopters provide troop transport, gunship support, and anti-submarine warfare capabilities.
+The newer Z-20, a medium-lift utility helicopter, enhances vertical envelopment.
+The Type 076-class, still under development, may include a catapult for fixed-wing unmanned aerial vehicles (UAVs), marking a major leap in sea-based aviation.

-• Coastal Defense Batteries: The PLA operates multiple brigades of ground-based anti-ship missiles, largely based on the YJ-62 and YJ-12 series.
+- Coastal Defense Batteries: The PLA operates multiple brigades of ground-based anti-ship missiles, largely based on the YJ-62 and YJ-12 series.
 These systems are deployed on mainland coasts, on artificial islands in the South China Sea, and on mobile launchers.
-The DF-21D and DF-26 ballistic missiles also serve dual roles for anti-ship strikes in coastal defense.
+The DF-21D and DF-26 ballistic missiles also serve dual roles for anti-ship strikes in coastal defense, effectively holding adversary carriers at risk.

-• Special Operations Forces: The PLA’s special forces, including the Jiaolong commandos, are trained for reconnaissance, beach clearing, and sabotage missions ahead of amphibious landings.
+- Special Operations Forces: The PLA’s special forces, including the Jiaolong commandos, are trained for reconnaissance, beach clearance, and sabotage missions ahead of amphibious landings.
+They also conduct raids against enemy coastal defenses and missile sites.

 Training and Exercises: Simulating High-Intensity Scenarios